Types

 let y = x * x in z @ [y] end

-x must be an int because of the "*" operator, so y must be an int as well, and then z must be an int list, and finally f must be int -> int list -> int list.
+Here x must be an int because of the * operator, so y must be an int as well, and then z must be an int list, and finally f must have type int→int list→int list.

-Suppose f has type 'a * int -> 'b * 'b -> string. then the following expressions are legal
+Checking code with type variables is done by instantiation.
+Suppose f has type 'a * int ‑> 'b * 'b ‑> string.
+Then the following expressions are legal:

 f(4, 5)("sd","de")